Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Robert Chu to have your cornea monitored in order to prevent GPC from worsening or recurring.Eyeworks is dedicated to helping patients from the Ft.
-Worth, Southlake, River Oaks, Benbrook,and throughout Texas enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Robert Chu to have your cornea monitored in order to prevent GPC from worsening or recurring.serves patients from Ft.
+Worth, Southlake, River Oaks, and Benbrook, Texas and surrounding communities.